 At a time when public mistrust of capitalism is at an all-time high, we work to cultivate an ethic of civic obligation — and introduce the interrelated concepts of “civic fiduciary” and “civic financial literacy” — that, in the process, restores voice and agency to concerned citizens while assisting in the transition to a prosperous, sustainable, and just world.

 By subscribing, you’ll be smarter and more effective as a change-agent.
 More importantly, you’ll help us be smarter and effective as a change-agent, too.

 A primary feature of MurnPost involves regular posts that distill, analyze, and aggregate the most salient developments on corporate and investor accountability issues, within the overlapping environmental, social, and governance (ESG) domains.
 We track the following areas:

 - Trends in corporate and investor reporting;

-- Web 2.0 and stakeholder engagement;
+- Digital tools for stakeholder engagement;

 - Corporate and investor governance and stewardship;

 - Sustainability ratings;

 - Notable people who are working in these realms; and

 - Hot topics and horizon issues that warrant our attention.